w3c-ccg/announcements/README.md

 - Time: Noon–1 pm ET (conversion to other timezones varies with the calendar; check yours [here](https://www.timeanddate.com/worldclock/converter.html))

-### Verifiable Credentials for Education on Alternating Mondays 8am PT
+### Verifiable Credentials for Education on Mondays 8am PT

 Verifiable Credentials for Education task force calls on Mondays.
 See details: